-Small heads of vivid bloom open late spring to summer (for us, late November to January).
-The flowers emerge green and gradually mature to burgundy, creating a lovely dynamic effect.
+The vivid, burgundy balls open late spring to summer (for us, late November to January).
+The flowers emerge green and gradually mature to burgundy .
 It also means you have a long show as they are decorative right from the get go.

-Allium `Drumsticks` flowers are long lasting in the garden and fantastic for cutting, lasting up to two weeks in a vase.
-They are reliable in the garden, returning year after year and the bees love them!
+Allium `Drumsticks` flowers are long lasting in the garden and fantastic for cutting, looking good for up to two weeks in a vase.
+Their reliability in returning year after year makes them easy to work with and the bees love them!

-Allium `Drumsticks` are good companions for ornamental grasses and mix extremely well with perennials, their tall stems pop through wherever they are planted .
-They are at home in the veggie patch and a nice compliment to roses.
+Allium `Drumsticks` are good companions for ornamental grasses and mix extremely well with perennials, their tall stems pop through wherever they are planted and their foliage is unobtrusive.
+They also make a nice compliment to roses.
 In short, they can be easily used to create stunning effects in a variety of locations.

 Alliums are tough, hardy, and beautiful too!
 They are in the onion family and when bruised, the foliage smells just like onions.
-The leaves of Allium Drumsticks grow up to 30cm long.
+The leaves of Allium Drumsticks are narrow and grow up to 30cm long.

 Plant Alliums into well drained soil in a sunny position.
 They need at least six hours sun and a warm spot in the garden in order to thrive.
 Plant to a depth of around 10-15cm, or four times the height of the bulb.
 They grow well in moderately fertile to humus rich, well drained soils and are dry tolerant once established.